hmdkhkbz/automated-pre-deploy/terraform/README.md

 # Abrak Infrastructure on Arvan IaaS with Terraform

-This repository contains the Terraform configuration for deploying and managing Abraka on Arvan IaaS.
+This repository contains the Terraform configuration for deploying and managing Abraks on Arvan IaaS.

 ## Overview